priscillamc/pagemash/README.txt

 = Do I need any special code in my template =
 No. You no longer need to add the pageMash parameter as you did with the previous versions [<1.0.2].
 You can leave the code in as it will do no harm, but it's a good idea to keep your template clean of unnecessary code.

+= Which browsers are supported =
+Any good up-to-date browser should work fine.
+I test in Firefox, IE7, Safari and Opera.
+(NB in IE7 you need to use the page name as a drag handle.)

 == Screenshots ==